 Conduct a site survey with an engineer

-This licensed engineer will evaluate your current electrical system and your current usage to best determine the system size requirements.
+A licensed engineer will evaluate your current electrical system and your current usage to best determine the system size requirements.
 On top of that, the engineer is also required to inspect the condition of your roof.
 This is to ensure that your home is structurally stable to withstand the weight of the installed solar panels.
-Another mistake inexperienced individuals might make is not taking shadowing when designing a solar system into account.
-The engineer can best determine the location, and mounting angle of the panel to make sure that the panels are operating at its peak performance, delivering the maximum amount of energy to your home.
+It's common for individuals to overlook shadowing factors when designing a solar system, which is why having an engineer oversee the process is crucial for ensuring all essential components are considered.

-Secure the right permits on solar panel installation for your house from different government bodies.
+Secure the right permits for your installation

-During the daytime, when there is sufficient sunlight, the inverters are powered up automatically by the panels and start to supply electricity to your house.
-Most inverters have a display that shows the current electricity generation.
-As night falls, there is insufficient voltage to power on the inverter and your house starts to use energy supplied by the grid.
+After installing your home solar system, the next step is to connect it to the inverter, which is then connected to the existing power grid.
+During the day, when there is sufficient sunlight, the inverters are powered up automatically by the panels and start to supply electricity to your house.
+You can monitor the current electricity generation by checking the display on the inverter.
+As night time approaches and there is insufficient voltage to power the inverter, your home will switch back to using energy supplied by the grid.

-Solar energy is one of the most important energy sources in the world with increased attention throughout the recent years as the public is more aware of the effects of global warming and the role renewable energy plays in reducing the effects.
-Solar energy is experiencing astonishing growth.
-With lower costs and improvements in technology, increasing numbers of people are adopting solar systems in their homes and businesses.
-We believe that by combined effort and swift initiation, it is possible to simultaneously operate sustainably and achieve the ambitious targets of climate change mitigation in order to conserve the future of our planet.
+Solar energy is one of the most important energy sources in the world with increased attention throughout recent years.
+This is due to the public’s growing awareness for the effects of global warming and the role of renewable energy in reducing its effects.
+With lower costs and improvements in technology, an increasing number of people are now adopting solar systems in their homes and businesses.
+We believe that by the combined effort and swift initiation, it is possible to simultaneously operate sustainably and achieve the ambitious targets of climate change mitigation to conserve the future of our planet.

 Progressture Solar provides turnkey solutions for solar PV system ownership.
-We pivot on constructing the most reliable, safest, and highest quality solar PV systems for your home and businesses.
-We work with the best brands across the globe, from solar panels, inverters, wires, down to the last bolt for long-lasting reliability.
+We pivot on constructing the most reliable, safest, and highest quality solar PV systems for commercial and industrial buildings.
+We work with the best brands across the globe, from solar panels, inverters, and wires, down to the last bolt for long-lasting reliability.